STOP FOOD WASTE

 Bainbridge Disposal offers a curbside subscription service for yard waste, which includes food.
 (We are lucky: only 5% of U.S. compost facilities accept both yard waste and food.)

 You can also drop off food in the yard waste receptacle at the Bainbridge Disposal Transfer Station.
-The minimum charge is $3.
+There is a minimal charge.

 Through Bainbridge Disposal, any type* of food may be composted, including…